-- 92 Payments balance. (auto-calc) Computed as line 77 less line 91, but no less than zero. - 93 USE TAX BALANCE. (auto-calc) Computed as line 91 less line 77, but no less than zero. - 94 Overpaid tax. (auto-calc) Computed as line 92 less line 64, but no less than zero. - 2020 estimated tax from Form 540-ES.
+- 93 Payments balance. (auto-calc) Computed as line 78 less line 91, but no less than zero. - 94 USE TAX BALANCE. (auto-calc) Computed as line 91 less line 78, but no less than zero. - 95 Payments after ISR Penalty. (auto-calc) Computed as line 93 less line 92, but no less than zero. - 96 ISR Penalty Balance. (auto-calc) Computed as line 92 less line 93, but no less than zero. - 97 Overpaid tax. (auto-calc) Computed as line 95 less line 64, but no less than zero. - 2023 estimated tax from Form 540-ES.
 (Road Map line, supported by Form 540-ES.)
 This line is not a part of the Official Form 540, but is provided to access Form 540-ES for determining the estimated tax payments required for the next tax year.
 The amount shown here is the total estimated tax due.
-If you plan to apply any or part of the excess payment on line 94 to estimated tax payments for 2020, the percentage you enter below will control the maximum amount to be applied.
+If you plan to apply any or part of the excess payment on line 97 to estimated tax payments for 2023, the percentage you enter below will control the maximum amount to be applied.
 If you complete no Form 540-ES but you want to apply some of the refund to next year's estimated tax, enter 100% below and the dollar amount to apply here.
 HINT: If you know beforehand that you will want to apply the entire refund, you can enter any unreasonably large amount here to force the application, since this line is not printed on the Form 540 that is filed with the FTB. - Percent of above estimated tax to prepay.
-This entry controls the amount of any overpayment appearing on line 94 that will be applied to 2020 estimated taxes via line 95, below.
+This entry controls the amount of any overpayment appearing on line 97 that will be applied to 2023 estimated taxes via line 95, below.
 If you complete a Form 540-ES, you will typically enter 25% here so that the first quarter's estimated tax payment is automatically made.
-Or, if you prefer, you could pay up to the amount of estimated taxes for the entire year by entering 100% here. - 95 Amount of line 94 to apply to your 2020 estimated tax. (auto-calc) Computed as the lesser of the above percentage of the 540-ES estimate and the amount on line 94. - 96 Overpaid tax available this year. (auto-calc) Computed as line 94 less line 95, but no less than zero. - 97 Tax due. (auto-calc) Computed as line 64 less line 92, but no less than zero.
+Or, if you prefer, you could pay up to the amount of estimated taxes for the entire year by entering 100% here. - 98 Amount of line 97 to apply to your 2023 estimated tax. (auto-calc) Computed as the lesser of the above percentage of the 540-ES estimate and the amount on line 97. - 99 Overpaid tax available this year. (auto-calc) Computed as line 97 less line 98, but no less than zero. - 100 Tax due. (auto-calc) Computed as line 64 less line 95, but no less than zero.

 CONTRIBUTIONS.
 California provides for a means for you to voluntarily contribute directly to certain special state funds through your tax return.
-The funds are identified on the form by codes (400 through 444 for 2019), and no line numbers apply to these funds.
+The funds are identified on the form by codes (400 through 446 for 2022), and no line numbers apply to these funds.
 (The total line for all funds combined is line 110.)
 Contributions to the first fund are limited to the amount of senior exemption claimed on line 9.

 - You and/or spouse elects to contribute to Seniors Special Fund?
 This fund provides services and advocacy for seniors.
 Anyone who claims the seniors' exemption credit on line 9 can contribute any even dollar amount up to the amount of his or her exemption.
-Accordingly, your entries are rounded to even dollar amounts and limited to no more than \$122 for each spouse for 2019, and are zeroed for any spouse who does not claim a senior exemption on line 9. - 400 CA Seniors Special Fund. (auto-calc) Computed as the sum of the above two entries for you and spouse.
+Accordingly, your entries are rounded to even dollar amounts and limited to no more than \$140 for each spouse for 2022, and are zeroed for any spouse who does not claim a senior exemption on line 9. - 400 CA Seniors Special Fund. (auto-calc) Computed as the sum of the above two entries for you and spouse.
 This total is not shown on the screen because of space limitations, but appears on all printouts of Form 540 and is used in the calculations.